Image: Rahwitiroa Photography | ©

 Embedding kaitiakitanga and te ao Māori into Predator Free projects

-This work also includes the Kairaranga Pilot Project, which aims to embed roles that support kaitiakitanga and te ao Māori in large scale predator elimination projects.
+This work includes the Kairaranga Pilot Project, which aims to embed roles that support kaitiakitanga and te ao Māori in large scale predator elimination projects.

 Hosting kura reo